pHathom Technologies raises $4 million to pilot its coastal carbon-capture tech

 “This investment allows us to demonstrate a bioenergy carbon capture pathway that works within existing infrastructure.”

-Founded in 2024, pHathom specializes in marine-based carbon dioxide (CO₂) removal.
-The company’s technology “bolts directly onto” existing coastal bioenergy plants, which look similar to traditional power plants but help reduce dependence on fossil fuels by turning organic marine materials like seaweed and algae into renewable electricity and heat.
-They produce CO₂ when burning this biomass.
+Founded in 2024, pHathom specializes in shore-based industrial carbon conversion.
+The company’s technology “bolts directly onto” existing coastal bioenergy plants, such as traditional power plants that produce CO2 when burning biomass like wood chips.

-pHathom’s equity seed round was led by Boston’s Propeller Ventures, with support from provincial government-backed New Brunswick Innovation Foundation and Invest Nova Scotia, as well as Belgian-based strategic investor Carmeuse Ventures.
+pHathom’s seed round, raised via simple agreement for future equity, was led by Boston’s Propeller Ventures, with support from provincial government-backed New Brunswick Innovation Foundation (NBIF) and Invest Nova Scotia, as well as Belgian-based strategic investor Carmeuse Ventures. pHathom secured the $4-million across multiple closes, the latest of which was held in January.

 RELATED: Frontier signs $43.3-million CAD carbon removal deal with Planetary

 With this funding, pHathom claims it now has more than $12 million in committed capital.
-That figure includes funds the company expects to receive from the federal government thanks to its lead role in the Ocean Supercluster-backed Carbon Capture and Marine Storage Project.
+That figure includes funds the company expects to receive from the federal government thanks to its lead role in the Ocean Supercluster-backed Carbon Capture and Marine Storage Project, some funding from NorthX, and a prior, $250,000, NBIF-supported angel round.

-The cleantech startup, which is already working with sustainable biomass producers, carbon capture research institutions, and measurement, reporting, and verification experts to validate and scale its technology, hopes to deploy full-scale commercial projects by 2030.
+pHathom, which is already working with sustainable biomass producers, carbon capture research institutions, and measurement, reporting, and verification experts to validate and scale its technology, hopes to deploy full-scale commercial projects by 2030.
+The 12-person cleantech company expects to add another 10 employees over the next two years.

 Feature image courtesy pHathom Technologies.